nathanstitt/react-model-binding/README.md

 #### bindEvents

 Events to listen for.
 By default objects will listen for the `change` event, and 'collections' will listen for `add`, `remove`, and `reset`.
-Since ReactModelBinding attempts to be tool agnostic, Collections can only be identified by an object with name of "collection or that has an `isCollection` property.
+Since ReactModelBinding attempts to be tool agnostic, objects are assumed to be a collection if they are named "collection or have an `isCollection` property.

 **Example:**
 ```javascript